deepaannjohn/deepaannjohn.github.io/gatsby/content/blog/hello-world/index.md

 ---
-title: Hello World
+title: Linux
-date: "2015-05-01T22:12:03.284Z"
+date: "2020-01-15T22:12:03.284Z"
-description: "Hello World"
+description: "Linux for beginners"
 ---

-This is my first post on my new fake blog!
-How exciting!
+A few commands to help beginners in Linux!

 I'm sure I'll write a lot more interesting things in the future.